-In 2007, the City's Department of Development Services Planning Division began the process of reviewing and updating its Plan of Conservation and Development working with the Hartford Planning and Zoning Commission.
-A consultant was hired to help prepare baseline planning documents.
-Initial efforts focused on updating demographics and reviewing city facilities, and Board of Education facilities.
-Once baseline conditions were prepare the Planning Division began working on a review of the land use map.
-The Planning Division converted the land use map to a GIS format and began the process of assessing existing and uses city-wide.
+sion of the land use map to a GIS format which began the process of assessing existing uses citywide.
 At the same time Neighborhood Revitalization Zone (NRZ) Committees began updating their strategic plans.
 Capital Budget, and State and Regional Plans were reviewed and considered for integration into the generalized land use plan, goals, and implementation strategies.
 The Planning Division and the Redevelopment Agency also prepared three (3) redevelopment plans at this time focusing on three key areas.
-The City of Hartford and the MetroHartford Alliance collaborated on the Hartford 2010 process led by Ken Greenberg.
-The City of Hartford and the MetroHartford Alliance also collaborated on the Urban Land Institute study of north and west downtown.
+The City of Hartford and the MetroHartford Alliance collaborated on the Hartford 2010 process as well as the Urban Land Institute study of North and West Downtown.